Okpofe

 The story of Okpofe cannot be complete without mention of the late Sydney Ngozi Njoku.
 He almost single-handedly built Okpofe Secondary School, Okpofe Town Hall and the Okpofe Post Office.
 He made immense financial contributions for these projects.
 He undertook and concluded several human and structural developmental projects in Okpofe, Ezinihitte and Imo State at large.
-"Singoz", as he was popularly called, died in 1982 at the age of 42 years.

-Also the contribution of late Hon Chief Dr Athanasius Nwaogazi Awuja JP MON who was born on November 7th 1933 to the family of late chief awuja eke of umueche, Chukwuoma Okpofe .a role model emulated by several Okpofe sons and daughters,he highly promoted technical education,many parents advised their wards to be as diligent in study as nwogazi awuja.he above all gave scholarships to many children of Okpofe who are today prominent citizens of Nigeria.
+"Singoz", as he was popularly called, died in 1982 at the age of 42.
+Also the contribution of late Hon Chief Dr Athanasius Nwaogazi Awuja JP MON who was born on November 7, 1933, to the family of late chief awuja eke of umueche, Chukwuoma Okpofe, a role model emulated by several Okpofe sons and daughters, he highly promoted technical education, many parents advised their wards to be as diligent in study as nwogazi awuja. he above all gave scholarships to many children of Okpofe who are today prominent citizens of Nigeria.
 Chief A N awuja and his Lolo madam Grace u awuja (nne ebegbulem enyinna) established the sacred Heart Hospital Okpofe to afford women opportunity for health care within their locality.

-In recognition of his immeasurable spirit of patriotism,philanthropism and generous contribution to the development of Okpofe autonomous community ,late HRH Eze E.M.C anyankah ezeoha 1 of Okpofe on 26th of December 1985 conferred on him a chieftaincy title as the aladimma of Okpofe.
+In recognition of his immeasurable spirit of patriotism, philanthropism and generous contribution to the development of Okpofe autonomous community, late HRH Eze E.M.C anyankah ezeoha 1 of Okpofe on 26 December 1985 conferred on him a chieftaincy title as the aladimma of Okpofe.